Last Updated on 2nd August 2021 by Ajmer Singh

 Enable or disable trackbacks & comments. (for now, leave as it is)

-That’s all for WP Optimize best settings configuration for WordPress and comment me if you are facing any issue.
+That’s all for WP Optimize best settings configuration for WordPress and comment me if you are facing any issues.
 And share it to help others.

 Note: You don’t need to have this plugin always.
-Just deactivate it after cleaning your database.
+Just deactivate it and uninstall it after cleaning your database.

 People also search for: